MatijaKruljac/UITFCompletion/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-This video shows example application in which collection and tag character is editable.
+This gif shows example application in which collection and tag character can be edited.

 ![alt text](https://github.com/MatijaKruljac/UITFCompletion/blob/master/uitf_example_video.gif?raw=true)